-If you’ve studied before and have an Honours degree from a UK university or college then:
+If the student has studied before and has an Honours degree from a UK university or college then:

-- you may not be eligible for any support; or
+- they may not be eligible for any support; or

-- your entitlement may be limited to certain years.
+- their entitlement may be limited to certain years.

-To understand how this impacts you, the general rule is that you’re eligible for student support for the length of your higher education course plus one year where a qualification is not achieved.
-However, the support will be reduced by the number of years you have previously studied.
+The general rule is that students will be eligible for the length of their higher education course plus 1 year where a qualification was not achieved.
+However the support will be reduced by the number of previous years study.

 Duration of new course + 1 year- previous course = x years

-Jane started a full-time course in academic year 2011/12 but only completed 2 years of study.
+Jane started a course in academic year 2013/14 but only completed 2 years of study.
 She now wishes to return to full-time study.
 Her new course is 3 years long.

-This means that Jane can receive 2 years of funding for her new higher education course.
-She will need to fund one year herself.
+Jane will be able to receive 2 years of funding for her new higher education course, therefore she will need to fund 1 year herself.

-As funding is awarded in the final year of a new course and each preceding year that is funded, Jane will need to self-fund the first year of her course.
-This means she wouldn’t be able to apply for a Tuition Fee Loan or a Maintenance Grant/Special Support Grant; she would, however, still be able to apply for a Maintenance Loan and supplementary grants such as Disabled Students' Allowances in her self-funded year.
+Funding is awarded in the final year of the new course and each preceding year that is funded so in this example, Jane would need to self fund in year 1 of her course.
+This means she would not be able to apply for a Tuition Fee Loan or a Welsh Government Learning Grant/Special Support Grant; she would, however, still be able to apply for a Maintenance Loan and supplementary grants such as Disabled Students' Allowances in her self-funded year.

 Compelling personal reasons

-If you didn’t complete your previous course and you have compelling personal reasons for this, then you could be entitled to further funding on these grounds.
-You must provide evidence of this.
+If the student has compelling personal reasons as to why they didn’t complete their previous course then they could be entitled to further funding on these grounds.
+They must be able to provide evidence of this.

 - evidence from Social Services; or

-- the student advisory service at your university or college can substantiate your personal or family crisis and provide evidence of this.
+- evidence from the student advisory service at their university or college that substantiates their personal or family crisis.